siqirua/tp/docs/UserGuide.md

 Here’s an overview of how Modulight can help you to streamline your module management process:
 * Store and edit information about your students and various assessments.
-* Calculate statistics on cohort performance for assessments and visualize them graphically.
+* Calculate statistics on cohort performance for assessments and autograde based on customised parameters.
 * Track qualitative information about your students and assessments using tags and comments.

 Furthermore, we believe that module management should be **efficient**.
 Therefore, Modulight is **optimized for use